National Art Library / Victoria and Albert Museum

 "We felt that people used to search the catalog, and then they would have to separately search the online databases we had.
 Whereas with WMS, it brings it all together in a single discovery experience.
 And we have found that both use of our hard copy collection and of our electronic resources has gone up as a result of going with WMS."

-Vicky Worsfold, Head of Onsite Access, National Art Library, Victoria and Albert Museum
+Vicky Worsfold, Head of Onsite Access, National Art Library

 The National Art Library within the Victoria and Albert Museum maintains a permanent collection of over 850,000 printed works and manuscripts and provides access to several thousand electronic titles: journals, books, and online resources.
 While the physical collection is available for anyone to view, people increasingly access electronic material in place of the original.
 "We use electronic material quite often as a surrogate for the original materials so that we don’t have to go to the stores and actually access that material, because a lot of our collections are very precious, fragile, and rare," said Vicky Worsfold, Head of Onsite Access.
 The library's locally installed library system was highly customized to accommodate the wide variety of item formats available, but this created issues with access and ease of searching— to find what they were looking for, users had to search in the library’s catalog and then again in the online databases.

 Since the library launched WorldShare® Management Services (WMS) and its end-user discovery service, WorldCat® Discovery, users can now conduct a single search across all formats and collections.

 "Our great trust and interest in OCLC as a bibliographic data-focused organization that we have 30 years of experience working with, that's really important.
 And they're on the cutting edge of the next phase of bibliographic data as well."

 Elizabeth James, Head of National Art Library Collections